 (October 15, 1701 – December 23, 1771)

 Saint Marguerite d’Youville’s Story

 Born in Varennes, Canada, Marie Marguerite Dufrost de Lajemmerais had to interrupt her schooling at the age of 12 to help her widowed mother.
-Eight years later, she married Francois d’Youville; they had six children, four of whom died young.
-Despite the fact that her husband gambled, sold liquor illegally to Native Americans, and treated her indifferently, she cared for him compassionately before his death in 1730.
+Eight years later she married Francois d’Youville; they had six children, four of whom died young.
+Despite the fact that her husband gambled, sold liquor illegally to Native Americans, and treated her indifferently, she cared for him compassionately until his death in 1730.

 Even though she was caring for two small children and running a store to help pay off her husband’s debts, Marguerite still helped the poor.
 Once her children were grown, she and several companions rescued a Quebec hospital that was in danger of failing.
-She called her community the Institute of the Sisters of Charity of Montreal; the people called them the “Grey Nuns” because of the color of their habit.
+She called her community the Institute of the Sisters of Charity of Montreal; the people called them the “Grey Nuns” because of the color of their habits.
 In time, a proverb arose among the poor people of Montreal, “Go to the Grey Nuns; they never refuse to serve.”
 In time, five other religious communities traced their roots to the Grey Nuns.

 The Liturgical Feast of Saint Marguerite d’Youville is October 16.